Krew-io/krew-wiki/docs/pages/upgrades/distance.md

 This upgrades the distance of your cannon.

 ## Hotkey
-Pressing 6 upgrades Distance by 1 point
+Pressing `6` upgrades Distance by 1 point.